patternfly/training-scenarios/html-css/variable-naming-principles/step1-instructions.md

 }
 </pre>

-<strong>Note:</strong> The task is to change the success variation’s title color to PatternFly’s danger color.
-To find the BEM class for the success variation of the alert component, and the alert title, visit https://www.patternfly.org/v4/documentation/core/components/alert.

-Scroll to the bottom to view the Alert component’s documentation and note the class for the success variation is **.pf-m-success**, and the class for the title is **.pf-c-alert__title**.
+3) <strong>Write the block for the custom property name.</strong>

-2) To override the success variation’s title color, we need to override its custom property.
-In the `myapp.scss` file, in the `.pf-c-alert{}`block, let's begin writing the custom property name.
-Start with the component part of the custom property name:
+Overriding the success variation’s title color, means overriding its custom property.

+In the `myapp.scss` file, in the `.pf-c-alert{}`block, begin writing the custom property name.

-<strong>Hint: </strong> `--pf-c-alert`
+In reference to the documentation above, it should look like: `--pf-c-alert`

-3) Lets add the modifier to the custom property name.
+4) <strong>Add the modifier to the custom property name.</strong>

-<strong>Note: </strong> In this step you will need to reference the documentation.
-In it we can see that the success variation class **.pf-m-success** applies to **.pf-c-alert**, so we need to add that modifier to the custom property:
+Reference the [documentation] (https://www.patternfly.org/v4/documentation/core/components/alert) by scrolling down to the bottom to view the alert component's documentation.
+Note that the success variation class `.pf-m-success` applies to `.pf-c-alert`.
+Add that modifier to the custom property.

-<strong>Hint: </strong>`--pf-c-alert--m-success`

-4) Next we want to find the title’s element name and add that:

-<strong>Hint: </strong>`--pf-c-alert--m-success__title`

-5) And finally, we want to modify the color property, so let’s add that:

-<strong>Hint: </strong>`--pf-c-alert--m-success__title--Color`

-6) Now that we have the <strong>custom property name</strong>, we simply need to create a declaration with the danger color referenced above as the value:
+It should look like: `--pf-c-alert--m-success`

+5) <strong>Add the element to the custom property name.</strong>

+The element that is being changed is the `title` of the alert.

+It should look like this: `--pf-c-alert--m-success__title`

+6) <strong>Add the property that is being modified.</strong>

+In this case, modify the color property of the title in the alert component.

+It should look like: `--pf-c-alert--m-success__title--Color`

+7) <strong>Add a declaration using the new custom property created in steps 2-5.</strong>

+PatternFly's global danger color is: `--pf-global--danger-color--100`.

-This is the one line that you should add inside of the `.pf-c-alert{}` block:
+Assign the custom property name: `--pf-c-alert--m-success__title--Color` that is already inside of the `.pf-c-alert{}` block, to the global danger color.

+It should look like this:
 `--pf-c-alert--m-success__title--Color: var(--pf-global--danger-color--100);`

+<strong>Note: </strong> The alert component should have a new color for the title.